scirate/scirate/README.markdown

 rake arxiv:feed_import
 rails server
 ```
+This will initialize the database and Elasticsearch, download the basic feed layout, and start the server.

 You should now have a working local copy of SciRate!
 However, you'll also want some papers to fiddle with.